“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 At the end of the day the pilot will receive 500 penalty points for each kilometer or fraction of the Selective Sessions planned plus 500 points of penalty for each waypoint of the stage.

-D) WITHDRAWING FROM THE STAGE
+D) DROPPING OUT FROM THE STAGE

 When a pilot retires from the stage it means that he fails to reach the next bivouac with his motorbike.
 At the end of the day to the score achieved until the last Selective Session validly completed will be added 500 penalty points for each kilometer or fraction of the planned Selective Sessions not covered, plus 500 points of penalty for each waypoint of the stage non reached.
 If he retires after he validly completed the last Selective Session, it will be applied only a penalty of 500 points.